-HOW TO SUBMIT YOUR LETTER OF INTENT AND NOTIFICATION

-You must submit your completed Letter of Intent package electronically as one (1) electronic file (single, PDF format only) to NJSGC's Program Associate Ms. Lisa Aromando by May 2, 2023, by 11:59 pm ET.
-Following your submission and administrative review, you will receive an email confirmation from Ms. Aromando by May 5, 2023, for your records.
+HOW TO SUBMIT YOUR LETTER OF INTENT AND NOTIFICATION You must submit your completed Letter of Intent package electronically as one (1) electronic file (single, PDF format only) to NJSGC's Director of Research and Grants Administration Julie Shaw by July 25, 2025, by 11:59 pm ET.
+Following your submission and administrative review, you will receive an email confirmation from Julie Shaw by July 28, 2025, for your records.
+(Revised dates)